spacemeshos/smart-contract-experiment/README.md

 # smart-contract-experiment
-Simulating the smart contract execution flow a full-node
+Simulating the smart contract execution flow from within full-node